356255531/ADP_Programming_Assignment/README.md

 ## Regenerate the plots

-Run "make", and you will see that in main directory.
+Run "make" in code directory, and you will see that there.

 ## Report